DizzyThermal/TKViewer/README.md

 TileC.tbl
 ```

-This editor and its **Data** directory contents are intentionally
+The Map Editor and its **Data** directory contents are intentionally
 **NOT INCLUDED** here.
-These files are binary files and certainly do not belong
+These files are binary files and do not belong
 in this repository.

 These Data files are **required**